-- 1.1 Except for the discharge of a power, duty or responsibility devolving upon an officer by virtue of a statute or statutory instrument, officer action can only arise from a decision of the Board, the Executive Committee or this scheme of delegation. - 1.2 Before exercising any delegated power, the Chief Executive Officer should consider whether the decision is of such a nature that ought to be referred for decision by the Board or the Executive Committee. - 1.3 All powers delegated to the Chief Executive Officer are to be exercised in compliance with the Board's policies, Procedure Rules and Financial and Contract Rules provided that: - (i) in lieu of exercising his/her powers, the Chief Executive Officer may refer any matter to the Board or the Executive Committee; - (ii) such powers shall be exercised entirely without prejudice to the prerogative of the Chief Executive Officer as the principal officer of the Board and his responsibility to lead and co- ordinate the Board's activities; - (iii) the power to exercise any function includes the power to exercise that function in a positive or negative manner, or to refuse to exercise the function. - 1.4 In cases where the Board or the Executive Committee wish to give authority for decisions to be taken in respect of specific matters, such authority shall be delegated to the Chief Executive Officer but such authority may be exercised only after consultation with the Chairman (or, in his absence, the Vice Chairman). - 1.5 In exercising his/her delegated powers, the Chief Executive Officer is expected, in appropriate cases, to: - maintain a close liaison with the Board's Chairman, Vice Chairman and with other members;□ - consult with any member who has a specific, local or specialist interest in a matter under consideration;□ - consult with the relevant officer of any local authority whose service area is likely to be affected by the exercise of delegation; and - consult with the Board's Monitoring Officer and Finance Officer.□ - 1.6 The Chief Executive Officer may delegate his/her powers to another officer, who will act in accordance with the general directions of the Chief Executive Officer and these principles. - 2.
-The Chief Executive Officer, CEO
+- 1.1 Except for the discharge of a power, duty or responsibility devolving upon an officer by virtue of a statute or statutory instrument, officer action can only arise from a decision of the Board, the Executive Committee or this scheme of delegation. - 1.2 Before exercising any delegated power, the Chief Executive Officer should consider whether the decision is of such a nature that ought to be referred for decision by the Board or the Executive Committee. - 1.3 All powers delegated to the Chief Executive Officer are to be exercised in compliance with the Board's policies, Procedure Rules and Financial and Contract Rules provided that: - (i) In lieu of exercising their powers, the Chief Executive Officer may refer any matter to the Board or the Executive Committee; - (ii) such powers shall be exercised entirely without prejudice to the prerogative of the Chief Executive Officer as the principal officer of the Board and their responsibility to lead and co- ordinate the Board's activities; - (iii) the power to exercise any function includes the power to exercise that function in a positive or negative manner, or to refuse to exercise the function. - 1.4 In cases where the Board or the Executive Committee wish to give authority for decisions to be taken in respect of specific matters, such authority shall be delegated to the Chief Executive Officer but such authority may be exercised only after consultation with the Chair (or, in their absence, the Vice Chair). - 1.5 In exercising their delegated powers, the Chief Executive Officer is expected, in appropriate cases, to: - (i) maintain a close liaison with the Board's Chair, Vice Chair and with other Members; - (ii) consult with any Member who has a specific, local or specialist interest in a matter under consideration; - (iii) consult with the relevant officer of any local authority whose service area is likely to be affected by the exercise of delegation; and - (iv) consult with the Board's Finance Officer. - 1.6 The Chief Executive Officer may delegate their powers to another officer, who will act in accordance with the general directions of the Chief Executive Officer and these principles.